Clinical Supervision Training

 This training will enable you to:

-• Describe a range of supervision modes, methods, and models, and begin to identify your own supervision practice model
+• Describe a range of supervision modes, methods, and models, and identify or build on your own supervision practice model

-• Identify the roles and tasks within supervision, and factors which enhance the process and ensure professionalism
+• Identify the roles and tasks within supervision, and factors which enhance the supervision process and its professionalism

 • Apply a range of techniques for giving and eliciting feedback in supervision

-• Identify and respond to issues such as culture, power, class, age, and gender in supervision
+• Identify and respond with an intersectional frame, including areas such as culture, power, class, age, and gender in supervision

 • Consider the organisational context of supervision